inishantgrover/Shodmon/README.md

 ## Requirements
 1. Shodan API Key
-> Create free account on shodan
+- Create free account on shodan
-> Get API Key
+- Get API Key
-> Free Shodan account is enough to monitor a small number of servers (upto 100)
+- Free Shodan account is enough to monitor a small number of servers (upto 100)

 2. A Filter that shortlists servers that you want to monitor.
-> It should cover any servers that are already exposed, as well as if something new pops up.
+- It should cover any servers that are already exposed, as well as if something new pops up.
-> I prefer to use org:"YOUR ORG" filter, or ASN:"ASXXXXX" filter
+- I prefer to use org:"YOUR ORG" filter, or ASN:"ASXXXXX" filter

 3. A Email account with SMTP Login VIA APIs
-> Any email service which allows you to login via SMTP
+- Any email service which allows you to login via SMTP
-> I used gmail and created an Isolated account
+- I used gmail and created an Isolated account

 4. (OPTIONAL) If you like periodic Monitoring, you might want to run this script on Cloud.
-> I used AWS Cloud as it was easiest to setup and **free** for one year!
+- I used AWS Cloud as it was easiest to setup and **free** for one year!

+5. Python 2.7.X and Internet Connection

 ## Setup Steps
-Coming Soon!
+1. Download the Python Script and DB
+2. Get a Shodan API Key after creating a free account (Line 25)
+3. Put the appropiate Shodan Query Here to get appropiate results in return (Line 110)
+4. Put your sender's email address (Line 258)
+5. Put reciever's email address (Line 259)
+6. Enter Port number and SMTP Address of Mail server (Line 290)
+7. Enter your Sender's email password for authentication (Line 297)
+8. Change line as per the frequency you want to send mails (Line 326)

+## Customization:
+- By Default, with above setup steps, the script will return you Tesla related Servers, and also maps a few of them.
+- As per your Shodan Query (in line 110), you can customize IP to DNS Mapping to help you find out anything that is not expected on the internet.
+- You need to put your own entries in IP to DNS entries in the dictionary mentioned in line 312

 ## Feedback & Suggestions
 You can reach me out at @Ngrovyer on twitter
+I will see if I can make a video tutorial on how to setup this Script and help you monitor your Organization/Target.